 The holidays are hectic enough, who wants to add a dose of dog training into the mix?
 While this may truly be the last thing you want to add to your list, dogs who are fearful of strangers or especially sensitive to change can often use some extra-special help during the holiday season.
-Without it, your typically well-mannered dog might get stressed to the max, potentially creating a dangerous situation for you, your guests and your pup.
+Without it, your typically well-mannered dog might get stressed to the max, potentially creating a dangerous situation for you, your guests and themselves.

-- there may be strangers entering the house
+- Strangers entering the house

 Management and support to help your dog feel safe are important.
 If left unchecked, there can be terrible consequences for you, your dog and your guests.
 If your dog shows signs of aggression toward strangers, consult a professional dog trainer before you do other party planning to ensure you have a strategy in place to keep everyone happy and safe.